 Facts & figures

-Our undergraduate and postgradute education programs are some of the best in Australia (#20 in the world)* and include early childhood, primary and high school teaching with diverse specialisations including drama, English and languages, science, mathematics, economics, physical education, history and social sciences and, through our exclusive educational alliance with Taronga Conservation Society Australia, conservation education.
+Our undergraduate and postgradute education programs are some of the best in Australia (#20 in the world)* and include early childhood, primary and high school teaching with diverse specialisations including drama, English and languages, science, mathematics, economics, physical education, history and social sciences.

 Our social work programs include accredited professional courses and advanced studies for professional social and community workers.

 Our commitment to social justice and human rights means we engage in policy development, frontline social care, counselling, advocacy and community development.

 We have built strong relationships with practitioners in both the education and social work sectors.
 A key element of our education and social work degrees includes practical experience.
 Our advanced placement program allows our students to apply their knowledge in real-world contexts and gain meaningful, practical experience.

 Study in one of our graduate-entry courses to gain a professional teaching qualification or earn a specialisation in an area of interest to teach in secondary schools.

 If you are a trained teacher, our postgraduate education degrees will give you advanced learning in an area of interest to enhance your knowledge, practical skills and understanding of educational theory and research.